thoughtbot/appraisal/README.md

 That will make sure that each of the test sub-job are not getting run more than one time.

+To run on all rubies / gemfiles, see [WWTD](https://github.com/grosser/wwtd)

 Credits
 -------